shubham19ss/webapp/README.md

 ### `npm test`

 Run all tests in non-interactive mode.
-A server is started as part of the integration tests, so the development server should not be running when this is invoked.
+A server is started as part of the integration tests, so it's not required that the development server is running when this is invoked.

 ### `npm run test-unit`